ermeio/posts/masicoin_v2.md

 ## Blockchain and Interoperability

 Blockchain is a distributed ledger, and is, in this text from now on referred to as a Distributed Ledger Technology (DLT).
 [Wattenhofer] defines the blockchain _as the longest path from the genesis block, i.e., root of the tree, to a leaf.
 The blockchain acts as a consistent transaction history on which all nodes eventually agree._ On each transaction some code can be executed in different ways and takes different names (e.g., Smart Contracts, Chaincode, etc).
 From this definition it should be clear what a blockchain is not: *an efficient database*.
-Storing unstructured data in a blockchain guarantees poor performance but still, depends on the blockchain deployment, whether public or private and on the consensus algorithm.
+Storing unstructured data in a blockchain guarantees poor performance but still, depends on the blockchain deployment, whether public or private and on the consensus algorithm: privater blockchain can run a more efficient consensus strategy (or don't need one at all) since there is a certain level of trust amongst the nodes.
 [Here](https://blockchainatberkeley.blog/building-it-better-a-simple-guide-to- blockchain-use-cases-de494a8f5b60) and [here](https://eprint.iacr.org/2017/375.pdf) there are pretty famous blockchain papers on proper DLTs use.

 Some projects, like Ethereum, store data in a public blockchain.
 However this introduces several problems in the healthcare domain: